ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 such a TA installed or whether it is up to date.

-The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message and TAM URI to send it to.
 The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the TEEP/HTTP Client, depending on the TEEP Agent's configuration.
 If they differ, the TEEP/HTTP Client MUST use the TAM URI passed back.